 Does It Take a Long Time to Get Approved for One of These Programs?

 This depends on which program the family is applying for and how long it takes a parent to collect required documentation.
 The process can be completed within a few days or it can take several weeks.

-What If a Child Is Not an American Citizen?
+What If a Child or Adult Is Not an American Citizen?

-Some programs will accept children regardless of their citizenship.
+Some programs will accept children and adults regardless of their citizenship.
 Documentation may be required.